- Depart London on an overnight flight to Delhi.

 Our tour takes us into some of India’s prime locations for birds.

-We will particularly be hoping to see the magnificent Royal Bengal tiger, particularly in Corbett National Park.
+We will particularly be hoping to see the magnificent tigers, particularly in Corbett National Park.

 Tropical climate, hot and humid (22°–33° Celsius) in the lowlands, for much of our time there we will be in the shadier forests.
 It is generally cooler and more pleasant early and late in the day.
 Temperatures are cooler in the mountains, typically 10°–20° Celsius, falling to below 10° Celsius at night, and frost is a possibility in the high land, before the sun warms the day.
 Rainfall is likely at any season.